ietf-wg-acme/acme/draft-ietf-acme-acme.md

 attacker can exploit both the ACME channel and one of the others.

-On the ACME channel, in addition to network-layer attackers, we also need to account for application-layer man in the middle attacks, and for abusive use of the protocol itself.
+On the ACME channel, in addition to network-layer attackers, we also need to account for application-layer man-in-the-middle (MitM) attacks, and for abusive use of the protocol itself.
 Protection against application-layer MitM addresses potential attackers such as Content Distribution Networks (CDNs) and middleboxes with a TLS MitM function.
 Preventing abusive use of ACME means ensuring that an